Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Residual Profit Maximizer Algorithm

-We now present the greedy algorithm (GREEDY), whose performance was used as a baseline for AARL.
-The input for GREEDY is a traffic matrix for each BS and an interference matrix.
+We now present the Residual Profit Maximizer Algorithm (RPMA), whose performance is used as a reference for AARL.
+The input for RPMA is a traffic matrix for each BS and an interference matrix.
 It determines which mmWave links will be activated during the next slot, and what power will be used for each activated link.

-GREEDY maintains a set $L$ of all the links considered for the next slot, and a set $S$ of all the links it has already chosen for the next slot.
+RPMA maintains a set $L$ of all the links considered for the next slot, and a set $S$ of all the links it has already chosen for the next slot.
 Initially, $L$ contains all the links and $S$ is empty.
-During each iteration, GREEDY considers one link $l$, which is randomly chosen from $L$.
+During each iteration, RPMA considers one link $l$, which is randomly chosen from $L$.
 Then, it decides whether to add $l$ into $S$ and using what power.

 Adding a link $l$ to $S$ has both positive and negative contributions to the network performance.
 The positive part, termed \emph{capacity gain} ($C^+$), is due to the fact that packets can be forwarded over this link.
 The negative part, termed \emph{capacity loss} ($C^-$), is due to the interference between the new link and previously chosen links.
 The difference between $C^+$ and $C^-$ is referred to as the \textit{residual profit} (RP).